KillerCodeMonkey/ngx-quill/README.md

 - use customModules for adding and overwriting modules --> this overwrites this modules **globally** !!!
 - strict - default: true, sets editor in strict mode
 - preserveWhitespace - default: false - possbility to use a pre-tag instead of a div-tag for the contenteditable area to preserve duplicated whitespaces | caution if used with syntax plugin [Related issue](https://github.com/quilljs/quill/issues/1751)
+- sanitize - uses angulars DomSanitizer to santize html values - default: `false`, boolean (only for format="html")

 ```HTML
 <quill-view [content]="content" format="text" theme="snow"></quill-view>